aaaelite21/poker/README.md

 When viewing a game as the admin, a QR code is displayed so you can easily share the site's URL with players.
+If you access the admin page using `localhost`, set the `PUBLIC_URL` environment variable when starting the server so the QR code points to the correct network address, e.g. `PUBLIC_URL=http://192.168.1.10:3000 npm run dev`.

 ### Exposing on port 80